alinrzv/decrypt-cordova-files-recursively/README.md

 1. Decompile APK using Dex2Jar and open JAR file in JD-Gui
-2. Secrey Key and IV can be found hardcoded in `com.tkyaki.cordova/DecryptResource.class` file OR if you are using an online decompiler you can look into path `/sources/com/tkyaji/cordova/DecryptResource.class`
+2. Secrey Key and IV can be found hardcoded in `com.tkyaki.cordova/DecryptResource.class` file OR if you are using an online decompiler (ex: decompiler[.com]) you can look into path `/sources/com/tkyaji/cordova/DecryptResource.class`

 ## Usage